 As the slide shows, whatever spirituality means to you, getting in touch with and strengthening your own spirit can provide a fertile place in which hope can be planted and can grow and flourish.

-So, what do spirituality and hope have to do with recovery?
+So, what does spirituality have to do with hope and HIV and addiction?